An Explicit Wavefunction of the Interacting Non-Hermitian Spin-1/2 1D System

 Other spin configurations of the BA wavefunction can be obtained by permutations according to Fermi statistics.

 In general, the BA wavefunction is very complex.
 Fortunately, in the dilute limit, it can be factorized a similar way to that of the two-body case in Eq. (\ref{pair wavefunction}),

 in which two $\text{det}(\cdots)$ represent the Slater determinants of the plane-waves for spin-up and down particles respectively; the two-body Jastrow factor in Eq. (\ref{pair wavefunction}) is also generalized to the many-body case.
-Here $1 \leq i,i_1,i_2 \leq N_\downarrow$ and $N_\downarrow+1 \leq j,j_1,j_2 \leq N$ are the coordinate indexes for spin-down and up particles respectively.
+Here $1 \leq i,i_1,i_2 \leq N_\downarrow$ and $N_\downarrow+1 \leq j,j_1,j_2 \leq N$ are the coordinate indexes for spin-down and up particles respectively, and $x_{ij} = x_{i} -x_{j}$ represents the distance between them.
 This wavefunction is similar to that of the Hubbard model at $U \rightarrow \infty$ \cite{ogata1990}, where the BA wavefunction is factorized into a Slater determinaint of spinless fermions and a BA wavefunction of the spin-1/2 chain.

 The above simplification is justified as follows.
-For a given coordinate permutation, the wavefunction is organized into different Slater determinants, corresponding to different scattering channels.
-As explained before, the one denoted as incident wave dominates over its reflection descendants in the dilute limit.
-As a good approximation, the wavefunction is a summation of these incident waves with different coordinate permutations.
+As illustrated in Fig. \ref{Illustration of BA wavefunction}, the wavefunction is approximated to a summation of incident waves with different coordinate permutations.
 In other words,

 where $Q$ represents the permutation $x_{Q_1} > x_{Q_2} > \cdots > x_{Q_N}$ with $1 \leq Q_l \leq N$. $\sum_Q$ denotes the sum over all permutations.
-Different incident waves are connected by transmissions with a “phase shift”, whose module is not $1$ due to the non-Hermitian SOC.
+These incident waves differ by a `phase shift', whose module is not $1$ due to the non-Hermitian SOC.
 After switching a pair of neighboring particles with opposite spins, the amplitudes are changed by

 which is momentum independent at the leading order.
-As proved in SM. \ref{Solution to Bethe-ansatz equation}, in this case the summation of step functions can be organized into
+As proved in SM.
+II, in this case the summation of step functions can be organized into

 Further simplification yields the wavefunction Eq. (\ref{Simplified Many-body wave function}).

 {\em Application.---} As an application of the above solution, we identify a phase transition in our system.
 Consider the case with an equal number of spin-up and spin-down particles, whose real parts of the momenta are $2\pi n_l/L$.
 Without loss of generality, assume the particle numbers of both components are odd.
 The quantum numbers $n_j$ and $n_i$ for spin-up and down particles take the values of